Nat has a wide variety of interests, but enjoys writing about video games the most.

 Elbow pain while working out triceps is a very common development.

-- In addition to these tips, any exercise that puts a lot of stress on the bent elbow can cause problems.
-Some notorious triceps exercises include scull crushers or dumbbell triceps lifts where you bend the arm behind the head and then straighten it as you flex your triceps.
+In addition to these tips, any exercise that puts a lot of stress on the bent elbow can cause problems.
+Some notorious triceps exercises include skull crushers or dumbbell triceps lifts, where you bend the arm behind the head and then straighten it as you flex your triceps.

 Below are several exercise alternatives for triceps using cable attachments; these put less strain on the elbow joint while still allowing you to work out your triceps muscles.